Gifts For Pensioners

 However, despite such a large proportion of society relishing their golden years, older people are often overlooked and underappreciated (when was the last time you called your nan?).
 There’s a common misconception that anyone past 55 needs to pack in the partying, ditch the dresses and swap spin classes for sewing.
 We’re here to say: WHAT A LOAD OF RUBBISH.

 When it comes to gifts, our elderly loved ones get the worst deal and, admittedly, we’re also guilty of settling on a wishy-washy photo frame or a pair of knitted socks.
 However, if the tables were turned, we think we’d be pretty disappointed by those offerings.
-So, because we’re trendsetters, we want to give you some alternative gift ideas for pensioners that avoid harmful stereotypes and celebrate ageing in all its door-opening and life-exploring glory.
+So, because we’re trendsetters, we want to give you some alternative ideas for gifts for elderly pensioners that avoid harmful stereotypes and celebrate ageing in all its door-opening and life-exploring glory, so why not consider these gifts for grandparents below!

-Life doesn’t stop when you hit 50; if anything, it speeds up… Like ‘falling from a plane at 120 mph’ speeds up.
+Life doesn’t stop when you hit 50; if anything, it speeds up… Like ‘jumping out of a plane and falling at 120 mph’ speeds up.
 Skydives often grace the most adventurous of bucket lists and nobody should enter their seniority without giving it a go.
+Is there a skydiving age limit you ask?
+You’re only ever as old as you feel right!

 Fall 10,000 feet from the sky with a thrilling tandem skydive and marvel at stunning panoramic views or give indoor skydiving a go (which is slightly less daunting but just as much fun!).
 If being up in the air is their thing, we have a fabulous range of flying gifts to choose from.
 Adventurous retirees don’t have to be retiring with a rousing 60 minute light aircraft flight and goofy grandparents are sure to adore an acrobatic stunt flying adventure!